db-ux-design-system/core-web/showcases/screen-reader/README.md

 ## Gotchas

--   Local: Don't switch windows while testing, it will capture only your current screen
+-   Local: Don't switch in between your windows while testing, it will capture only your current screen
 -   We should avoid auto-generate tests, because they take a lot of time.
--   Nvda `next` is equivalent of executing Down Arrow - Won't work with radio/select as you might expect
+-   NVDAs `next` command is equivalent of executing Down Arrow - Won't work with radio/select as you might expect
--   One simple test takes about 1 minute in CI ⬅ so only test important things
+-   One simple test takes about 1 minute in CI ⬅ so you should only provide test important things

 ## More information

-We use this [survey](https://webaim.org/projects/screenreadersurvey10/) to reduce amount of tests (only for VO and NVDA).
+We use this [survey](https://webaim.org/projects/screenreadersurvey10/) to reduce amount of tests (only for VoiceOver and NVDA).

-Most common screen reader and browser combinations:
+> Most common screen reader and browser combinations:

 | Screen Reader & Browser | # of Respondents | % of Respondents |
 | ----------------------- | ---------------- | ---------------- |